vixrant/python-webrtc-computer-vision/README.md

 concurrent task for each frame received.
 This can definitely be done better using Celery, but this code was built in a hackathon I haven't gotten around improving it.

-Currently it does give some framerate synchronization issues which could possibly be solved with better design.
+Currently it does have some framerate synchronization issues which could possibly be solved with better design.
 However, this repo is only a reference to show how to perform computer vision concurrently with video streaming.
+A better approach will be to use a sliding window/ queue in `pipeline.py`, so only the most recent frames are evaluated.